King Solomon's Mines (1950 film): Casting

 Deborah Kerr was announced as the female lead in July 1949.
 MGM wanted Errol Flynn to co-star.
 The same month Compton Bennett was signed to direct; he had just finished That Forsyte Woman for MGM with Flynn.

 Flynn eventually chose instead to star in Kim.
 Stewart Granger was signed to play the role in August 1949.
 Richard Carlson was cast in September.

 Filming

 Filming in Africa took place at Murchison Falls in Uganda; Astrida, "the land of giant Watusis"; Volcano Country and Stanleyville in the Belgian Congo; Tanganyika; and Rumuruti and Machakos in Kenya.
+Bunny Allen, the renowned big game hunter and safari guide, was the film's technical adviser.
 The cave scene was filmed in the Slaughter Canyon Cave at Carlsbad Caverns National Park and some other scenes were shot at nearby Sitting Bull Falls in Lincoln National Forest, New Mexico.

 The film marked the beginning of Eva Monley's career as a Hollywood script supervisor, producer and location scout specializing in African locations.

 In February 1950, after five months of location filming in Africa, Andrew Marton replaced Compton Bennett as director.
 The official reason announced was that Bennett had fallen ill, but it was rumored that the cause was rooted in Bennett's disagreements with some of the cast.